 - Bring it to simmer over medium heat and let the alcohol evaporate for a minute.
 Then turn off the heat and add miso.

 - Whisk to combine the miso with the sauce.
 Then add grated ginger and mix all together.
-Set aside.
+Set aside to let cool completely.

 To cut Hamachi